-- Prior senior level experience in the education sector. - The ability to use qualitative and quantitative data to inform decision making and constructive challenge. - Good understanding of quality improvement. - The capacity to understand the needs of our local communities, the roles and responsibilities of the Council of Governors and the statutory and regulatory requirement, risk management and Board assurance processes. - The ability to think and plan ahead. - Understanding of the importance of good leadership, development and motivation of a diverse workforce to provide great care.
+- Prior Board (executive or non-executive) experience, gained within a large and/or complex public or private sector organisation. - Experience in a senior management role, ideally with strategic and delivery experience of a broad range of disciplines. - Board-level understanding of financial information including the ability to navigate and analyse complex data sets, and to balance the sometimes-competing objectives of quality, operational performance and finance. - Good understanding of quality improvement and transformation experience. - The capacity to understand the needs of our local communities, the roles and responsibilities of the Council of Governors and the statutory and regulatory requirement, risk management and Board assurance processes. - Strategic direction and the ability to think and plan ahead.

-- Public and community focus. - The ability to hold self and colleagues to account and to probe and challenge constructively. - Effective communication and influencing skills. - Demonstrable commitment to team working and to partnership and collaboration. - The ability to think clearly and react creatively. - The motivation to improve NHS performance and the confidence to accept new challenges.
+- Clear understanding of the importance of good leadership, development and motivation of a diverse workforce to provide great care. - Public and community focus and a drive to achieve the best sustainable outcomes for all people who use our services, their carers and families through encouraging continuous improvement, clinical excellence and value for money. - The ability to hold self and colleagues to account and to probe and challenge constructively. - Effective communication and influencing skills. - Demonstrable commitment to team working and to partnership and collaboration. - The ability to think clearly and react creatively. - Self-belief, drive and intellectual flexibility. - The motivation to improve NHS performance and the confidence to accept new challenges.

-In addition, all Non-Executive directors must be members of the Foundation Trust (see Trust website for membership qualifications), meet the Fit and Proper Persons Regulations and demonstrate a tangible commitment to the Nolan Principles of Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership).
+In addition, all non-executive directors must be members of the Foundation Trust (see Trust website for membership qualifications), meet the Fit and Proper Persons Regulations and demonstrate a tangible commitment to the Nolan Principles of Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership).